law-dwg/LSQR-CUDA/README.md

 ## CPU Implementations
 ## [3.1.
 Cpp-DENSE](source/cpu/vectorCPU.hpp)
-The Cpp-Dense implementation is written in C++ and runs the sequentially on the CPU.
-This implementation uses Naive operations for add, subtract, multiply, Dnrm2, etc. It is the slowest of the implementations and used as a baseline to compare to Dense GPU implementations.
+The Cpp-Dense implementation is written in C++ and runs sequentially on the CPU.
+This implementation uses naive operations for add, subtract, multiply, Dnrm2, etc. It is the slowest of the implementations and used as a baseline to compare to dense-input GPU implementations (i.e. CUDA-DENSE and cuBLAS-DENSE).
 Corresponding source files are [vectorCPU.cpp](source/cpu/vectorCPU.cpp) and [vectorCPU.hpp](vectorCPU.hpp)

 ## [scipy-lsqr](https://github.com/scipy/scipy/blob/v1.6.1/scipy/sparse/linalg/isolve/lsqr.py#L96-L568)
-Scipy's lsqr solver runs on either sparse or dense inputs and is used as a baseline to compare to the sparse LSQR-CUDA implementations created here.
+Scipy's lsqr solver is used in this work as a baseline to compare to the sparse input LSQR-CUDA implementations (i.e. CUDA-SPARSE and cuSPARSE-SPARSE).
+It first compresses A into CSR form before running a max of ```2*A_COLUMNS``` iterations before returning a solution.
 Related information can be found on scipy's [website](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.lsqr.html), and its use in this work can be found in [lsqr.py](python/lsqr.py)

 <a id="CUDA-DENSE"></a>

 ## GPU Implementations
-All source files pertaining to GPU implementations can be found in in the [gpu](source/gpu/) directory.
+All source files pertaining to the four GPU implementations created in this work can be found in in the [gpu](source/gpu/) directory.

-For all kernels designed in this work, the blocksize (i.e. the number of threads in a block) is set to a constant value found in [utils.cuh](source/gpu/utils.cu#L3).
+For all CUDA kernels designed in this work, the blocksize (i.e. the number of threads in a block) is set to a constant value found in [utils.cuh](source/gpu/utils.cu#L3).
 This value can be changed if desired.
-For best results using the GPU in this work, a blocksize of 16*16 (256) threads was used.
+For the GPU used in this work (NVIDIA GeForce 940M), a blocksize of 16*16 (256) threads provided best results.

 The kernels used for these implementations are where most development time for LSQR-CUDA were spent.

 ## [3.2.
 CUDA-DENSE](source/gpu/vectorCUDA.cuh)
 The CUDA-DENSE implementation is written with the standard CUDA library, and executes many of its own [kernels](source/gpu/kernels.cuh) for various vector operations.
-This implementation has two dense inputs of type VectorCUDA and runs them through lsqr with accelerated multiplication, addition/subtraction, euclidean norm, and transpose operations.
+This implementation has two dense inputs of type ```VectorCUDA``` and runs them through lsqr with accelerated multiplication, addition/subtraction, euclidean norm, and transpose operations.
 All operations used for this implementation are defined within the [VectorCUDA](source/gpu/vectorCUDA.cu) class.

 An output of nvprof for test-run (2500_2500_A_0.mat) of this implementation can be seen here: